Masterclass – October 15

 – Paula Tierney, author of Jamie Reign, Spirit Warrior (HarperCollins)

 After many years mentoring writers in the UK, Kathryn Heyman founded the Australian Writers Mentoring Program in 2009 to help new and emerging writers develop their full potential.

-In an article explaining her passion for mentoring, in Vogue (Australia) Kathryn wrote:
+In a Vogue article explaining her passion for mentoring, Kathryn writes:

 ‘Mentors don’t necessarily offer intellectual knowledge of critical work, though they may.
 Nor do they instruct in the detailed technical capabilities of craftwork, though they may.
 What mentorship offers, above all, is this practical wisdom, this phronesis, which may well be unavailable by other means.
 Mentoring assumes that there is a gap between where you are and where you want to be.
 In that way, it’s similar to therapy, or teaching.
 Unlike therapy, though, in mentoring there is an assumption that the mentee can see what’s on the other side of the gap.
 I want to be a successful screenwriter.
 I want to publish a novel.
 I want to run my own company.
 Mentoring is aspirational, in that it acknowledges a desire to move forward.
 It’s a model of learning which works for teenagers and octogenarians, for creatives and corporates alike.’

 ‘I would not have published my short story collection, nor won my BAFTA, without her influence.
 I owe her big time.’

 – Raymond Soltysek, BAFTA winner and author of Occasional Demons